 Just Out of Curiosity...
 Prostitution?
 Not That I Ever...

 Yes, there are male and female sex workers in Ireland.
 No, there are no clearly discernible "red light districts".
 And the law is slightly strange, and may soon change.

-What you will find in existence is occasional street prostitution mainly catering for a motorised clientèle, escort agencies, massage providers, and sex workers advertising on the internet.
+What you will find in existence is occasional street prostitution mainly catering for a motorized clientèle, escort agencies, massage providers, and sex workers advertising on the internet.
 So, yes, there is prostitution in Ireland ... but a potential client will need to be fairly determined to actually be able to access the services of a sex worker.
-And, no, I won't give hints or links.
+And, no, we're not providing hints or links.

-A reform of the regulations regarding prostitution is planned, however - making it an offence to purchase, but not to sell, sex.
-This is commonly called the "Swedish Model" (Sweden criminalised the clients of sex workers in 1999) and often heralded as a cure-all.
-The jury is still out on the actual effectiveness of this legislation, especially as the often trumpeted main reasons for such a drastic change (e.g. human trafficking, forced prostitution, child prostitution) are already criminal offences in their own right.
+A reform of the regulations regarding prostitution is planned, however - making it an offense to purchase, but not to sell, sex.
+This is commonly called the "Swedish Model" (Sweden criminalized the clients of sex workers in 1999) and often heralded as a cure-all.
+The jury is still out on the actual effectiveness of this legislation, especially as the often trumpeted main reasons for such a drastic change (e.g. human trafficking, forced prostitution, child prostitution) are already criminal offenses in their own right.

 Yes, there are group activities you may join in, from swinging to dogging nothing is unknown in Ireland.
 It only happens in very remote places or behind firmly closed and innocuous looking doors.
 Nothing like the far more open "scene" in Continental Europe, for instance.

 But you should be aware that many a remote parking area known for nightly activities of the sexual kind is also attracting trolls - gang rapes and violence are not unheard of (even though the victims might just have been in the wrong place at the wrong time).